Situational Depression Symptoms and Treatment

 Even though this form of stress is temporary, it can still cause substantial feelings of fear and worry that affect our day-to-day behavior and have a negative impact on our mental health.

-This condition is a lot more common and serious than most people might realize.
+This type of depression is a lot more common and serious than most people realize.

-An excellent example of widespread situational depression is the 2020 Coronavirus (COVID-19) pandemic.
+An excellent example of widespread situational depression is the 2020 COVID-19 pandemic.

 In late June 2020, the Centers for Disease Control and Prevention (CDC) reported that 40 percent of U.S. adults experienced increased symptoms of poor mental health and substance abuse related to the stress of the pandemic.